JefferyHus/graphql-pagination/README.md

 As mentioned before, in small datasets, the offset approach is good for you and will not break the user experience.

-But as the data grows in your database and you are trying to fetch the farthest of the results :weary: it will take longer than you can imagine (You may :cry:).
+But as the data grows in your dataset and you are trying to fetch the farthest of the results :weary: it will take longer than you can imagine (You may :cry:).

 But how? (you ask).
 Let's break it down easily, take this query as an example: